 The engine that powers sustainable organisations

 The European Union is set to make significant changes in the world of corporate sustainability reporting.
-In this article, we will be discussing the European Corporate Sustainability Reporting Directive (EU CSRD) and the European Sustainability Reporting Standard (ESRS).
+In this article, we will be discussing the European Corporate Sustainability Reporting Directive (CSRD or EU CSRD) and the European Sustainability Reporting Standard (ESRS).

 The EU CSRD will replace the existing Non-Financial Reporting Directive (NFRD) and will require all large and listed companies in the European Union to report on their sustainability performance.
 The CSRD introduces new, mandatory disclosure standards, the ESRS.
 The ESRS will make sustainability reporting more consistent, comparable, and reliable across the European Union.

-The CSRD replaces the existing NFRD in the European Union.
+The Corporate Sustainability Reporting Directive (CSRD) replaces the existing NFRD in the European Union.
 It requires companies to report on a range of sustainability issues, including environmental, social, and governance (ESG) factors, such as greenhouse gas emissions, employee health and safety, and diversity and inclusion.
 The newly introduced reporting requirements will be mandatory, and companies will need to provide assurance on their sustainability reporting.

 The CSRD applies to all listed companies (except micro-undertakings), and large companies that meet at least two of the following criteria: > 250 employees, turnover exceeding €40 million, and balance sheet total exceeding €20 million in assets.

-The CSRD has several key objectives, including improving the consistency and comparability of sustainability reporting, increasing the quality and reliability of sustainability information, and promoting progress in the sustainability performance of EU companies.
+The CSRD has three main objectives: to make sustainability reporting more consistent and comparable, to improve the quality and reliability of sustainability information, and to drive progress in the sustainability performance of EU companies.

 The CSRD is a more comprehensive and ambitious directive than the NFRD.
 The NFRD focused on a broader set of ESG issues and did not provide a set of clear, mandatory disclosure requirements.
 The CSRD, on the other hand, applies to a broader range of companies and requires mandatory reporting on a more extensive and detailed range of sustainability matters.